Cerebral Hypoxia and Its Most Common Cause

 Over 90% people believe that a deep or heavy breathing pattern provides more oxygen for brain cells and vital organs.

-Moreover, over 90% of modern people "practice" hyperventilation 24/7 (see the Chart with medical studies below).
+Moreover, over 90% of modern people not only believe, they practically "practice" hyperventilation 24/7:

 However, overbreathing reduces oxygenation of the human body and all vital organs causing cerebral hypoxia.
 There is no a single medical study, or physiologist, or medical doctor who has proven or shown that overbreathing improves cerebral or body-oxygen levels or is good for us.